 However, a college degree is imperative today for individuals who want to gain employment that offers sufficient income to support themselves and their families.
 Community colleges are an especially good place to get an education because of the convenience and affordability many two-year institutions offer.
 To help students reach their goals, colleges are getting creative in their methods of student retention.

-, from 2000-2011, the college graduation growth rate in the United States was a paltry 1.4 percent – one of the slowest rates of any developed country.
-While the U.S. has climbed the list of most educated countries – moving up to fifth place from seventh place – there is still much work to be done.
+President Obama has set a high bar for colleges across the country: to have the highest college graduation rates in the world by the year 2020.
+However, this is a very tall task.
+According to a report by 24/7 Wall St., from 2000-2011, the college graduation growth rate in the United States was a paltry 1.4 percent – one of the lowest rates of any developed country.
+While the U.S. has climbed the list of most educated countries – moving up to fifth place from the seventh place – there is still much work to be done.